-Exemptions are also set out in the Canadian Franchise Acts in connection with the granting of a franchise if the prospective franchise is required to make a total annual investment to acquire and operate the franchise in an amount that does not exceed the amount prescribed under each of the Canadian Franchise Acts, currently C\$5,000.
+Exemptions are also set out in the Canadian Franchise Acts, other than the BC Act, in connection with the granting of a franchise if the prospective franchisee is required to make a total annual investment to acquire and operate the franchise in an amount that does not exceed the amount prescribed under each of the Canadian Franchise Acts, currently C\$5,000.

-Exemptions exist in the Alberta Act with respect to the obligation to provide a disclosure document as follows:
+Exemptions exist in the Alberta Act and the BC Act with respect to the obligation to provide a disclosure document as follows:

-- sale of a franchise by a franchisee provided that: - the franchisee is not the franchisor or an associate, director, officer or employee of the franchisor; - the sale is for the franchisee's own account; - the sale is not effected by or through the franchisor; and - in the case of a master franchise, the entire franchise is sold; - sale of a franchise to a person who has been an officer or director of the franchisor or its associate for at least six months for that person's own account; - sale of an additional franchise to an existing franchisee if the additional franchise is substantially the same as the franchise that the franchisee is operating; - a renewal or extension of an existing franchise agreement; - sale of a franchise by an executor, administrator, sheriff, receiver, trustee, trustee in bankruptcy or guardian on behalf of a person other than the franchisor or the estate of the franchisor; - sale of a right to a person to sell goods or services within or adjacent to a retail establishment as a department or division of the establishment, if the person is not required to purchase goods or services from the operator or the retail establishment; and - sale of a fractional franchise.
+- sale of a franchise by a franchisee provided that: - the franchisee is not the franchisor or an associate, director, officer or employee of the franchisor; - the sale is for the franchisee's own account; - the sale is not effected by or through the franchisor; and - in the case of a master franchise, the entire franchise is sold; - sale of a franchise to a person who has been an officer or director of the franchisor or its associate for at least six months for that person's own account; - sale of an additional franchise to an existing franchise if the additional franchise is substantially the same as the franchise that the franchise is operating; - a renewal or extension of an existing franchise agreement; - the grant of a franchise for one year or less and that does not involve payment of a non-refundable franchise fee (BC Act only); - sale of a franchise by an executor, administrator, sheriff, receiver, trustee, trustee in bankruptcy or guardian on behalf of a person other than the franchisor or the estate of the franchisor; - the grant of a franchise if the franchisor is considered to be operating or participating in a multi-level marketing plan pursuant to the Competition Act (Canada) (BC Act only); - sale of a right to a person to sell goods or services within or adjacent to a retail establishment as a department or division of the establishment, if the person is not required to purchase goods or services from the operator or the retail establishment (Alberta Act only); and - sale of a fractional franchise (Alberta Act only).

 The exemptions set out in each of the Canadian Franchise Acts, while substantively similar, are not identical.
-Under the Ontario Act, the sale of a franchise to a franchisee who invests more than a prescribed amount (currently C\$5 million) in the acquisition and operation of the franchise over a prescribed period (currently one year) is exempted from the application of the disclosure requirements.
+Under the Ontario Act and the BC Act, the sale of a franchise to a franchisee who invests more than a prescribed amount (currently C\$5 million) in the acquisition and operation of the franchise over a prescribed period (currently one year) is exempted from the application of the disclosure requirements.
 One does not have to comply with the disclosure requirements under the Alberta Act when granting a licence to a person to sell goods or services within or adjacent to a retail establishment as a department or division of said establishment without requiring that the person purchase goods or services from the operator of the retail establishment.
-Under the Manitoba Act, a franchisor is not required to provide financial statements to a franchisee if the franchisor meets certain criteria, including:
+Under the Manitoba Act and the BC Act, a franchisor is not required to provide financial statements to a franchisee if the franchisor meets certain criteria, including: